 Lemon Pudding Poke Cake

-- 1 box lemon cake mix & all ingredients to make cake (eggs, oil, water)
+- 1 box lemon cake mix & all ingredients listed on box to make cake, (eggs, oil, water)

 - 2 cups milk